2018 RFL Championship season results

 This is a list of the 2018 RFL Championship season results.
 The Championship is the second-tier rugby league competition in the United Kingdom.
 The season is scheduled to begin on February 2.

-The regular season will be played over 23 round-robin fixtures, where each of the twelve teams involved in the competition play each other, once at home and once away.
+The regular season will be played over 23 round-robin fixtures, where each of the twelve teams involved in the competition play with each other, once at home and once away.
 Teams will also play one extra match on the Summer Bash Weekend.